Read a sample from Lark’s Song

 Lark’s Song is a novel-in-process by Philip S. Wenz, Firebird Journal’s editor.
 A “reader’s draft” — a draft ready to send out to friends and associates to read — was completed in April, 2019.
 Based on input from readers, the novel is being revised by the author.
 Meanwhile, marketing efforts are ongoing.

 Preliminary marketing of a novel involves sending a short “query letter” to publishers and agents to see if they would like to learn more about the work and possibly publish it or, as an agent, represent the author to publishers.
-A typical query includes the letter itself plus a sample from the novel — usually the first few pages — along with some biographical information about the author and some other basic information.
+A typical query includes the letter itself plus a writing sample from the novel — usually the first few pages — along with some biographical information about the author and some other basic information.

 This post contains the Lark’s Song query letter and a link to the first few pages of the novel.
 My general biographical information can be found on my about page, and information specific to writing this novel at the end of the sample.